laumansillaa/CryptoWalletApp/back/README.md

 - Method: post
 - Route: /operation/stellar/purchase

-You must send through __body__ the following data: currency, amount and purchaseCurrency.
+You must send through __body__ the the purchase parameters.
 For example
 ```
   {
     currency: "USDT",